kmjohnson25/Play_Narrative/README.md

 ## _extensions
 This folder contains all the apaquarto extension stuff.
 It needs to stay in the top level of my repo so that document rendering doesn't get messed up.

+## Extras
+This folder contains two subfolders:
+* **Qmd stuff**:
+    - contains all the extras that come with a newly created Qmd and some apaquarto examples.
+None of it is related to my actual project.
+* **The_Role_of_Pretend_Play_in_Narrative_files**:
+    - files generated from working on Qmd, none of which are necessary for final manuscript

+## Play_Narrative.bib
+This library is an export of my Zotero library entitled MAPSS_Thesis, which contains all of the literature I might want to cite in my manuscript.

 ## PN_Datasets
 This folder contains two subfolders:
 * **Narrative**